Skip to main content

 • Human-written: Provide exact validation criteria that automated systems can’t infer

-• Direct Control: You define exactly what constitutes a cache hit vs miss
+• Direct Control: You define exactly what constitutes a cache hit vs miss for that recorded action

 How It Works